-Lay the pinkie-side edge of the hand on a flat surface with the thumb pointed up.
+- Lay the pinkie-side edge of the hand on a flat surface with the thumb pointed up.

 Exercise #7: Finger Stretch

-- Slowly lift up all 4 fingers, and hold for 5 seconds before returning to the starting position.
+- Slowly lift up all 4 fingers, and hold for 5 seconds before returning to the start.
 Alternatively, you can lift each finger individually.

 Exercise #8: Finger Spread

 - Spread the fingers away from each other as far as is comfortable.

 Exercise #9: Make a “C”

-Hold the hand out flat, with the pinkie-side edge pointed down.
+- Hold the hand out flat, with the pinkie-side edge pointed down.